jamespatrickmanning/FSRS/FSRS data processing/README.md

 ### Bathymetry model quality control tests

 <b>qc_bathmetry</b>: Suspect based upon discrepancy between logged depth and GEBCO database bathymetry for the corresponding logged location.
- - For depths above 20 meters, data is flagged as suspect if depth compared with the gebco model at the same location is greater than 10 meters.
+ - For depths shallower than 20 meters, data is flagged as suspect if depth compared with the gebco model at the same location is greater than 10 meters.
- - For depths below 20 meters, data is flagged as suspect if the variance between depth and the gebco model at the same location is greater than 30%.
+ - For depths deeper than 20 meters, data is flagged as suspect if the variance between depth and the gebco model at the same location is greater than 30%.

 <div align="center">